Food Options & Sample Menu for a stay at Shearwater Cove

 Please do not purchase styrofoam coolers.
 It is sadly very common to see bits of styrofoam floating around the ocean and on Alaska’s remote beaches.
 There is no need to buy a styrofoam cooler as we have an ice chest on our boat for storing your ice/cold foods during the boat ride to the Cove.
 Once at the Cove your cold foods can go straight into the cooler on your yurt’s deck.
 If you are a local and have your own cooler feel free to bring it.
 It’s just the styrofoam we want to avoid.

 Thanks for reading!
-As always feel free to call us at (907) 750-8095 if you have any questions about your upcoming stay.
+As always feel free to call us at (907) 491-0201 if you have any questions about your upcoming stay.
 Below is a comprehensive list of the kitchen items provided in each yurt.

 Kitchen items provided in each yurt

-• two burner propane stovetop
+• propane stovetop

 • water kettle